Suggestion: Watch the 5 minutes video tutorial before reading this article

 Can foreigners buy property in Portugal?

-Yes, foreigners, including Asian investors, have no particular issues to buy properties in Portugal.
+Yes, foreigners have no particular issues to buy properties in Portugal and the prices are still comparatively low.

-Many foreign buyers (especially from the UK and Mainland China) have taken this path, in fact, Portugal is one of the five most popular countries for Chinese property investors.
+As a result, we’ve seen many foreign buyers, particularly from Europe and Mainland China, that have entered the market.
+Portugal is currently one of the five most popular countries for Chinese property investors, for example.

 Can foreigners buy land in Portugal?

-Let’s have a look at some of the main steps included when you purchase a property in Portugal.
+The buying process has many similarities to Spain’s.
+Let’s have a look at the main steps included when you purchase a property in Portugal.

-1. Getting an NIF number (Numero de Indentificacao Fiscal)
+1. Getting a NIF number (Numero de Indentificacao Fiscal)

-One of the first things you should do is to get an NIF number.
+One of the first things you should do is getting a NIF number.
 NIF is a tax number and will help you to pay for utility bills and to make transactions locally.

-You’ll also need a NIF number to open a Portugese bank account.
+You’ll also need a NIF number to open a Portuguese bank account.

-Your property lawyer can also help you to verify your identity and submit your application in person, if you can’t go to Portugal.
+Your property lawyer can also help you to verify your identity and submit your application in person if you can’t visit Portugal.

 If you intend to buy property in Portugal, you should open a local bank account.
-Things will become generally simpler and you’ll be able to pay for things such as utility bills.
+The process will become simpler and you’ll be able to pay for utility bills, for example.

-At the same time, you can apply for your NIF number, review some properties, meet your agent, property lawyer and get to know the local market better.
+A recommendation is to book a trip to Portugal and open a bank account when you arrived.
+At the same time, you can apply for a NIF number, check properties, meet your agent, property lawyer, and get to know the local market better.

 - Banco Portugues de Investimento